Police Demands for Hong Kong Identity Cards

 Number of Pages in PDF File: 18

-Keywords: arbitrary, basic Law, capricious, due course of law, due process, freedom of movement, identification card, immigration ordinance, law reform commission
+Keywords: arbitrary, arrest, Basic Law, capricious, due process, freedom of movement, identification card, identity card, Law Reform Commission, stop

 JEL Classification: K14, K42working papers series